What constitutes a ‘Large’ Proprietary Company?

 Large proprietary companies that meet the criteria (unless exempted under certain circumstances) are required to prepare and lodge an audited financial report with the Australian Securities and Investments Commission (ASIC) each financial year.

-Currently, a company is considered ‘large’ if it meets any two of the three thresholds within a given financial year:
+A company iused to be considered ‘large’ if it meets any two of the three thresholds within a given financial year:

 - $25 million or more in consolidated revenue